PyTables/PyTables/doc/source/usersguide/optimization.rst

 .. note::

     Numerical results reported in :ref:`table <optimization_table_1>` have been obtained with PyTables < 3.1.
-In PyTables 3.1 the node cahe mechanism has been completely rediesiged so while all commenst above are still valid, numerical values could be a little bit different from the ones reported in :ref:`table <optimization_table_1>`.
+In PyTables 3.1 the node cache mechanism has been completely redesigned so while all comments above are still valid, numerical values could be a little bit different from the ones reported in :ref:`table <optimization_table_1>`.

 Compacting your PyTables files